E3-JSI/dataset-OG2021/services/README.md

 # Services

-The external services, e.g. docker containers and data collectors, that are used in this project.
+The external services that are used in this project.